oskariorg/oskari-docs/md/documentation/examples/FOSS4G_2019/workshop.md

 As an example and a starting point the template has a full screen placeholder for a map that is lime green.
 The template also includes helper scripts that will let us skip some of the coding that is not related to Oskari.

-You can preview a finished product of what we will be creating here: https://codepen.io/zakarfin/project/editor/ZdNWjV#
+You can preview a finished product of what we will be creating here: https://codepen.io/zakarfin/project/editor/ZdNWjV# and the sources are also available in [GitHub](https://github.com/oskariorg/oskari-docs/tree/master/md/documentation/examples/FOSS4G_2019).

 ## First look